Fondation Bertarelli Catalyst Fund

 Check the application guidelines for more details.

-Proposals will be evaluated by a committee chaired by Professor Pierre Magistretti and comprising three other members to be jointly appointed by the chairman and the Fondation Bertarelli.
+Proposals will be evaluated by a committee chaired by Professor Pierre Magistretti and comprising one representative of the Fondation Bertarelli and two other scientists, to be appointed by the chair and the Fondation Bertarelli.